Crash Bandicoot (video game): Conception

 For the game's lead character, Naughty Dog wanted to do what Sega and Warner Bros. did while designing their respective characters – Sonic the Hedgehog and the Tasmanian Devil – and incorporate an existing animal that was appealing and obscure.
 The team purchased a field guide on Tasmanian mammals and selected the wombat, potoroo, and bandicoot as options.
 Gavin and Rubin went with "Willy the Wombat" as a temporary name for the starring character of the game.
 They never intended the name to be final due both to the name sounding "too dorky" and to the existence of a non-video game property of the same name; the name was also used by Hudson Soft for its Japan-exclusive Sega Saturn role-playing game Willy Wombat.
 While the character was effectively a bandicoot, he was still referred to as "Willy the Wombat" as a final name had not been formulated yet.
 The villain of the game was created while Gavin and Rubin were eating near Universal Interactive Studios.
 Gavin came up with the idea of an "evil genius villain with a big head" who was "all about his attitude and his minions".
 Rubin, having become fond of the animated television series Pinky and the Brain (1995–98), imagined a more malevolent version of the Brain with minions resembling the weasel characters in Who Framed Roger Rabbit (1988).
 After Gavin put on a voice depicting the attitude in mind for the character, he and Rubin instantly came up with the name "Doctor Neo Cortex".

 Following their previous experience with Way of the Warrior, Gavin and Rubin recognized that a larger development team would be required to create their new game.
 As they settled into Universal Interactive's back lot, Gavin, Rubin and Baggett befriended Taylor Kurosaki, a visual effects artist who was working on the television series seaQuest DSV (1993–96) in the same building.
-Kurosaki, who had been using LightWave 3D in his work, was attracted by the opportunity to learn and use PowerAnimator, and became Naughty Dog's next employee on January 5, 1995.
+Kurosaki, who had been using LightWave 3D in his work, was attracted by the opportunity to learn and use Alias PowerAnimator, and became Naughty Dog's next employee on January 5, 1995.
 Bob Rafei was also hired around this time, and was assigned as the game's art director.